Fuji Xerox Kobayashi Fund

-The Fuji Xerox Setsutaro Kobayashi Memorial Fund publishes an annual report.
-In fiscal 2014, the Fund continued to offer grants to young international researchers studying in Japan and young Japanese researchers studying in the Asia-Pacific region through the "Research Grant Program for Foreign Doctoral Candidates in Japan" and the "Kobayashi Fellowship Program," respectively.
+The Kobayashi Fund publishes an annual report.
+In fiscal 2015, the Fund continued to offer grants to young international researchers studying in Japan and young Japanese researchers studying in the Asia-Pacific region through the "Research Grant Program for Foreign Doctoral Candidates in Japan" and the "Kobayashi Fellowship Program," respectively.

 Research Grant Program for Foreign Doctoral Candidates in Japan

 The "Research Grant Program for Foreign Doctoral Candidates in Japan" which began in 1984 is a research grant program for young foreign researchers who have come to Japan from the Asia-Pacific countries/region and study humanities or social sciences as doctoral candidates at Japanese graduate schools.
-In FY2014, 33 exchange students from 8 countries and regions received the grant.
-Over the course of 31 years, a total of 1,109 grants, or approximately 910 million yen in value, have been given to students from 21 countries and regions.
+In FY2015, 32 exchange students from 8 countries received the grant.
+Over the course of 32 years, a total of 1,141 grants, or approximately 930 million yen in value, have been given to students from 21 countries and regions.

 URL for application guidelines